Last Updated: October 17, 2021

 Block One: The first day of the Oh Crap Potty Training method starts out like Pooh bear – naked from the waist down.
 And a poo or pee bear they will be.
 With our supplies and a rough plan in place we started our day.
-We decided to start potty training on the Friday of a 3 day weekend.
+We decided to start potty training first thing on the Friday of a 3 day weekend.
 This would give us 4 days of mostly at home.
 We also thought it might be easier if the first day was just one parent calling the shots (me) for most of the day.
 To kind of get simple communication down, we didn’t have both of us bumbling around.
 This worked well.
 We weren’t just thinking the other one of us was paying attention, or being too intense, because we’re both all over him about using the potty.
 And by evening/day 2 I was ready to tag out!

 Potty Training Day 2